Toilet Gurgling or Bubbling? Here’s What to Do

 We earn a commission if you make a purchase, at no additional cost to you.

-If you don’t have a drain snake, try using a metal hanger that you can unbend into a long piece of wire.
+If you don’t have a drain snake, try using a metal hanger to unbend it into a long piece of wire.
+A metal hanger won’t reach far.
+If the clog is past the toilet, a clothes hanger will not work.

 3. Auger the Drain Pipe from the Sewer Cleanout

-By this stage, you have plunged your toilet and tried the drain snake, but the gurgling and bubbling remain.
-It may well be that deeper clogs exist further down the drainpipe that flows out to the sewer cleanout (located directly over the sewer pipe).
+You’ve cleared your toilet and used a drain snake, but the gurgling and bubbling remain.
+Clogs could be deeper in the drainpipe that connects to the sewer cleanout above the sewer pipe.

 sewer cleanout